 - Distance: 1.4 miles — Difficulty: Moderate

-This popular out and back hiking route on South Lake Tahoe is perfect for families with older kids.
+This popular out-and-back hiking route on South Lake Tahoe is perfect for families with older kids.
 Your pet pooch is also welcome (when kept on a leash).
 Find the trailhead just off Highway 89 in the Emerald Lake State Park, north of South Lake Tahoe (across from Inspiration Point).
 Although there’s little elevation gain, the varied hiking trail meanders through an autumnal forest and across stone steps.
 There are also some large boulders to navigate in places.
 Along the way, take in the open vistas of Cascade Lake, the turquoise waters of Emerald Bay, and the jaw-dropping beauty of Lake Tahoe.
 Once you’ve reached Cascade Falls, reward yourself with a moment here.
 Enjoy some lunch and a cooling foot bath, in one of the natural pools.

 Aside from being a global melting pot of cosmopolitan diversions, the ‘City of Angels’ is also home to some highly scenic hiking trails.
-Perfect for hikers of all abilities, these serene trails allow you to enjoy a different side to Los Angeles.
+Perfect for hikers of all abilities, these serene trails allow you to enjoy a different side of Los Angeles.

 Oak Glen Preserve hiking trail, Yucaipa

 This sunny trail near Forest Falls is a popular choice for families.
 The route lets you take in wildflowers, a lake, and the timeless beauty of the Great Outdoors.
 Dog walkers are also welcome, as long as pooches are kept on a leash.
 Afterward, you can enjoy the local attractions of Oak Glen, which include a Botanical Garden and Children’s Outdoor Activity Center.